 After lunch we made a brief stop at Saint Mary’s Church in Tikitiki.
 This extraordinary church built as a memorial to soldiers of Ngati Porou, is considered one the finest Māori churches in NZ.
 The outside of the church is typical European construction, while the inside is extensively carved and decorated with tukutuku (woven panels), traditional to Māori culture.

-At the road junction leading to the end of the cape, we stopped in the tiny coastal settlement of Te Araroa to see Te Waha-o-Rerekohu, NZ’s oldest and largest pōhutukawa tree.
+At the road junction leading to the end of the cape, we stopped in the tiny coastal settlement of Te Araroa to see Te Waha-o-Rerekohu, Aotearoa NZ’s oldest and largest pōhutukawa tree.
 This monster tree is 600 years old and it is so big I needed to take a pano to capture its entirety.
 This must be quite the site when the tree fills crimson blooms in December.

 Departing from highway 35, we headed east along an unsealed road to the East Cape Lighthouse.
 While the road is in fairly good condition, it winds dangerously along a significantly eroded coastline.
 I wonder how many years this part of the cape will be accessible.
 Along the way, we came across some interesting uplifted rock formations that are exposed at low tides.

 Eventually we reached the historic East Cape Lighthouse on Otiki Hill.
-This light house was once built on a distant island, but was later moved to shore.
+This light house was once built on a distant island, but was later moved to the shore.
 Only 800 steps stood between us and the lighthouse.
 The climb isn’t as bad as it sounds.
-In fact I wouldn’t classify many of these as officially a step.
+In fact I wouldn’t classify many of these as a step.

 The stout white lighthouse is like most others in Aotearoa New Zealand, but the views across the undeveloped rural landscape and the Pacific Ocean are unique to the East Cape.
 This area is the eastern most point in NZ and a popular place to watch the sunrise where you can be one of the first in the world to see it surface from the horizon.
 We had planned to come back early the next morning, but the weather would tell us otherwise.